 Now, the top 10 TV shows of last year:

 • Most fast-paced comedy of the year which just flies by with its swift dialogue and sharp jokes.
 It also has room to grow if it gets picked up for another season.

 • One of two shows along with the next one that I didn't review but it is still a high recommendation.
 Adding Mahershala Ali to act against the star/writer/producer Ramy Youssef elevated the show thematically while the episodes without Ramy (the character) himself also added new perspectives.

 • Perhaps the most impressive looking show of the year but 'The Mandalorian' also thrives because there are two great main characters that you actually care about.
 VFX, sound design, score, it's all there.

 • One series that has no right to be good as it is.
-On its second season (sensing a theme here), the vampires of Staten Island are even wittier while also providing a ''volleyball coach'' episode that I haven't stopped thinking about.
+In its second season (sensing a theme here), the vampires of Staten Island are even more witty while also providing a ''volleyball coach'' episode that I haven't stopped thinking about.

-• Without a proper season finale, 'Doom Patrol' doesn't quite pack as a big of a punch than when debuting but it still might be the most underrated show when it comes to character work.
+• Without a proper season finale, 'Doom Patrol' doesn't pack as big of a punch as when debuting but it still might be the most underrated show when it comes to character work.
 A great score too if that is your kind of thing.

 • 'The Boys' came out with possibly the biggest surprise of the year with its second season; it is no longer just an edgy, fun show but now there is a balance for the characters and something to say as well.
 Doesn't hurt when you have the best villain on TV with Homelander, played menacingly by Antony Starr.